 The structure is telling.
 Rather than fund the purchase with new debt at painful interest rates, Engie is turning to equity, a choice that says a lot about the cost of borrowing in Brazil right now.

 The size puts it among the year’s largest.
-A raise near two billion dollars ranks as one of the most significant Brazilian equity transactions of two thousand twenty-six, and it may pull other power names in behind it.
+A raise near two billion dollars ranks as one of the biggest Brazilian equity deals of two thousand twenty-six, and it may pull other power names in behind it.

 To put the roughly $2bn deal in context, it dwarfs most of what has priced on the local market this year.
-A transaction of that heft needs deep pockets of demand, which is itself a statement about investor appetite.
+A transaction that large needs deep pockets of demand, which is itself a statement about investor appetite.

 The deal also tidies up a corporate structure.
-By moving the plant from the parent into the listed company, Engie converts a holding-company asset into operating-subsidiary equity that public shareholders can own directly.
+By moving the plant from the parent into the listed company, Engie turns a holding-company asset into subsidiary equity that public shareholders can own directly.

 What makes utilities attractive to buyers